kanhua/a-cv-engineer-prepares/project_rubrics.md

-# Rubrics of a data science project
+# Rubrics of a data science/machine learning project

 ## Report

-- Exploratory data analysis: what are the features of the dataset
-- Your solution:
-- Why did you choose this approach?
-- Your implementation (code)
-- Discussions
-- How does your solution perform?
-- How can you further improve the model?

 1. Introduction
     - Problem: what is the definition of the problem?